Our Five Favorite Summer Veggies - And How To Eat Them

 Are you ready to enjoy the bounty of summer fruits and vegetables while keeping to The Paleo Diet®?
 Not a problem!
 This time of year, farmers’ markets and grocery stores are overflowing with fresh, organic, and often locally sourced produce.
 If you're new to The Paleo Diet, then you may be feeling torn about wanting to enjoy seasonal fruits and vegetables while wanting to stick with the protocol, but guess what?
 Nearly all fresh fruits and vegetables are Paleo-friendly!

-These colorful peppers pair especially well with a nutrient packed burritos bowl.
-Try our healthy chicken fajita bowl and throw in red, orange, yellow, or green peppers for fresh crunch with every bite!
+These colorful peppers pair especially well with nutrient-packed burrito bowls.
+Try our healthy chicken fajita bowl and throw in red, orange, yellow, or green peppers for fresh crunch with every bite.

 Find more recipes including bell peppers below: